(updated August 2013)

 Ridenhour is also a frequent color analyst for ESPN3 and the Seminole IMG Radio Network for Florida State games.
 He made his television debut on ESPN3 in the Seminoles' 2011-12 season opener against Jacksonville.

-A native of Salisbury, North Carolina, Ridenhour received his Bachelor's degree in education from Auburn in 1995 and his Master's degree in Sport Administration from Florida State in 2007.
+A native of Salisbury, North Carolina, Ridenhour received his bachelor's degree in education from Auburn in 1995 and his master's degree in sport Administration from Florida State in 2008.

 Ridenhour was married to Evette O'Connor during the suummer of 2011.
 The couple reside with Evette's two sons James (12) and Will (8) in Tallahassee.